Capstone-Projects-2021-Fall/Keep-Eating/README.md

 - The winning team is decided by the team that survived the longest and/or optimized the most points by eating the food generated across the map

 ### Darnell wants to play a multiplayer game with his friends:
+- Darnell wants to play a multiplayer game with his friends:
+- Darnell downloads the Keep Eating game from the Google Play Store.
+- His friends also download the same app from the Play Store.
-- Darnell runs the app and from the main menu, creates a lobby for his friends to join.
+- They all start the app and from the main menu, Darnell selects the “create lobby” function.
+- Darnell is able to generate a unique lobby code for his friends to use to join his lobby.
+- Darnell distributes the code to his friends.
-- When his friends run the app, the choose the “join lobby” function from the main menu
+- His friends select the “join lobby” function from the main menu to join the lobby Darnell has already created.
+- While his friends are joining the lobby, Darnell is able to set the rules for the game and selects a map to play on.
-- They enter the lobby code Darnell provided and are able to join his match.
+- Once everyone is in the lobby, Darnell starts the match and the players are separated into two teams, ready to compete.
-- The game randomly splits the group up into two separate teams to compete against each other.

 ## System Block Diagram